nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 * **aud**: As per [RFC7523](https://tools.ietf.org/html/rfc7523), the aud MUST be the DID listed under the `auth` key of the services serviceEndpoint.
 * **usi**: User identity signature.
 The token container according to the [Authentication token RFC](rfc002-authentication-token.md).
 Base64 encoded.
 Optional
 * **osi**: Ops signature, optional, reserved for future use.
-* **exp**: Expiration, MUST NOT be later than 5 seconds after issueing since this call is only used to get an access token.
+* **exp**: Expiration, MUST NOT be later than 5 seconds after issuing since this call is only used to get an access token.
 It MUST NOT be after the validity of the Nuts signature validity.
 * **iat**: Issued at.
 NumericDate value of the time at which the JWT was issued.

 All other claims may be ignored.